Take Your Training to New Levels.

 But, You Are Not Limited to High Miles and Reps this Summer...Focus on YOUR Weakness is Your Primary Goal.

-Your summer training regimen should cover many activities, but a primary focus should be any glaring weaknesses you have.
+Your summer training regimen should cover many activities, but a primary focus should be on any glaring weaknesses you have.
 If you need to improve PT Test scores, start by integrating calisthenics and cardio into your daily routine.
 Push-ups, pull-ups, sit-ups, and various bodyweight exercises will increase muscular endurance and overall stamina so you can do 2 minute calisthenics sets.
 Throw in high-intensity interval training (HIIT) to keep your heart rate up and mimic the high-stress scenarios you'll face during selection.
 We like to do sets of calisthenics, followed by running 400-800m goal pace sets to also work on mastering the pace of running tests.

 Don't Blow Off Flexibility and Mobility (helps with treading/swimming)